goldpanth3r/Sudoku_Solver/README.md

 # Sudoku_Solver
-This is a sudoku solver using a graphical GUI based on the backtracking algorithm.
+This is a sudoku solver using a graphical GUI.
+Visualize solving of the sudoku using backtracking algorithm.

 # Instructions
 Select a cell to enter a number.